 Recipe for homemade vegan shrimp

 For those who love shrimp, you can make alternative vegan food at home that tastes exactly like real shrimp.
-This is less costly compared to the packaged vegan shrimp.
+This is less costly compared to packaged vegan shrimp.
 You can use any vegan foods such as king oyster mushroom stems.
 Unlike the fake shrimp sold in shops, which could contain traces of animal products, you can control what goes into your homemade vegan shrimp.

-Suggested read: How to go vegan for a week
+Suggested read: How to Go Vegan for a Week | Vegan Meal Plan & Guide

-Spending a couple of minutes making homemade vegan shrimp is far much better than participating in habitat destruction and animal harm.
+Spending a couple of minutes making homemade vegan shrimp is far better than participating in habitat destruction and animal harm.
 You can get the same taste from plant-based products, so why choose the death of animals just to please your taste buds for 5 minutes?
 Plus, purchasing the above plant-based ingredients is far cheaper than buying shrimp.

 How do vegans compensate for the minerals found in shrimp?